yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
-[29/05/20] Our paper ``Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach'' has been NOMINATED as a best paper award. <br/>
+* [29/05/20] Our paper "Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach" has been NOMINATED as a best paper award. <br/>

-[21/03/20] Our Paper ``Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach'' has been accepted to GECCO 2020.
+* [21/03/20] Our Paper "Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach" has been accepted to GECCO 2020.

 <!---